“The money is in the list.”

 - Customizability: Allow for moderate customization of any template to tailor it to your own sites branding

-If you’re like me and you prefer the “raw email” approach that doesn’t require a template, you can, of course, put less weight on this factor as part of your decision process.
+If you’re like me and you prefer the “raw marketing email” approach that doesn’t require a template, you can, of course, put less weight on this factor as part of your decision process.

-AWeber gets point for the sheer number of templates it offers, but I found most of them pretty ugly and the editor difficult to use.
+AWeber gets point for the sheer number of marketing templates it offers, but I found most of them pretty ugly and the editor difficult to use.

 ConstantContact delivers in terms of template selection, though I felt most of the design were dated.
 The editor was also surprisingly good though.